dvidelabs/flatcc/README.md

 - Windows MSVC 2010, 2013, 2015, 2015 Win64, 2017, 2017 Win64
 - C++ 11/14 is reported to work with flatcc 0.5.1 but C++ support is not systematically tested.

+Platforms reported to work by users:

-- ESP32 SoC with FreeRTOS and newlib has been reported to compile cleanly with C++ using flatcc generated JSON parsers, as of flatcc 0.5.1.
+- ESP32 SoC SDK with FreeRTOS and newlib has been reported to compile cleanly with C++ 14 using flatcc generated JSON parsers, as of flatcc 0.5.1.
+- FreeRTOS when using custom memory allocation methods.
 - IBM XLC on AIX big endian Power PC has been tested for release 0.4.0 but is not part of regular release tests.

-Some previously testet compiler versions may have been outphased as the CI environment gets updated.
+Some previously testet compiler versions may have been retired as the CI environment gets updated.
 See `.travis.yml` and `appveyor.yml` in the `ci-more` branch for the current configuration.

-Users have been testing on FreeRTOS as well which requires changing the runtime allocation method.

 The monster sample does not work with MSVC 2010 because it intentionally uses C99 style code to better follow the C++ version.